Moshe Tov Kreps

 Acknowledging the grace we’d received, we were inspired to establish Maqamat and the music academy in it.
 Our activities are meant to bring classical and popular Middle Eastern music under a single roof that would serve as an experimental lab and a bridge between the various local and foreign traditions.
 Our vision is based on the awareness that education and community are inseparably intertwined, and that music is deep communal source of nourishment that keeps it all together

-I am pleased to be part of the team of Maqamat Academy of Eastern Music and to lead it.
+I am pleased to be part of the team of Maqamat School of Eastern Music and to lead it.
 It was my great love for this music that led me to move from the center of the country to the north and to mobilize the creation of a music learning center that combines these wonderful and ancient musical cultures, and to energize this spirit in the Galilee.
 Each step in building the Academy has been carefully constructed so that this unique program will provide a broad response and practical tools for learning at the highest level in Israel.
-I am excited and happy to see the academy full of music, depth, passionate teachers & students, and Israeli brotherhood.
+I am excited and happy to see the school full of music, depth, passionate teachers & students, and Israeli brotherhood.